11 THINGS THAT WILL TURN YOU INTO A NATIONAL BASQUE FEST ATTENDEE FOR LIFE | SYDNEY MARTINEZ

 10. And the wood chopping with the shiniest gleaming axes you’ve ever seen?
 Even the most amateur competitive chopper would make Paul Bunyan look like a wimp.
 Him AND his blue ox.

 11. One thing is certain: the Bascos know how to PARTY.
 Make it a priority to be there for the Saturday night dance, aka the grand finale.
-Travel Nevada pro tip: everyone wears all white, with the INTENTION of binge drinking red table wine and dancing till their heart’s content.
+Travel Nevada pro tip: everyone wears all white, with the INTENTION of imbibing freely and dancing till their heart’s content.
 Stains on your white wardrobe are badges of honor: you’ve earned your stripes and have the splotches to prove it.

 EDITOR’S NOTE: The National Basque Festival is typically held during Independence Day weekend in July.
 For a detailed rundown on the calendar of events, and more information on planning your trip to the National Basque Festival in Elko, check out their website or call 775-233-3178.